Bio 401 midterm 1

 thought it was extinct, but its not. stick bug, guadalupe seal, blonde capuchin monkey

 "Centinelan extinction", and the case study of Centinela

 silent extinction. goes unnoticed.
 Guadeloupe seal?
 Lobe-finned fish are likely ancestors of modern tetrapods (reptiles, amphibians, birds and mammals).
 Thought extinct for >60 My, until 1938 when a single specimen was caught in deep water off the eastern coast of South Africa.
 A second specimen was caught in 1952; a second species was discovered in an Indonesian fish market in 1997.

 What are the main criticisms of Wilson's estimation approach?
 Does it over-estimate or under?

 probably overestimates since the tropics contain the most amount of species. and because it doesnt account for species being able to come back if land is reestablished or species that can fly away, birds.

 exp- pop doubles every generation

-logistic- sigmoidal growth, carrying capacity
+logistic- sigmoidal growth, hits carrying capacity and plateaus

 λ: conceptual and mathematical definitions